mageshkrishna/ReactNativePushNotification/README.md

   },
 });
 ```
-# Hooray you successfully completed the ReactNative frontend
+# Hurray you successfully completed the ReactNative frontend

   >Type command : `npx expo start` to check whether the token is printed in the terminal and also copy it